 In general, the interest of providing clear direction to the market about the intended role of these precincts, residential developments should not be contemplated.
 An exception might be made for interfaces with residential areas, where rezoning to allow mixed employment and residential uses would help address an existing or potential land use conflicts (e.g. by providing an appropriate and enduring buffer between residential and non-residential uses).

+TEXT BOX: GIPPS STREET PRECINCT – FROM CONSULTATION REPORT

+TEXT BOX: CREMORNE PRECINCT – FROM CONSULTATION REPORT

 Strategy 3: Identify preferred locations for housing growth

 Although this study is primarily concerned with employment and economic activity, the impacts of strong demand for housing on employment lands is an important consideration.
 Land speculation and opportunistic efforts to rezone employment can create uncertainty and disruption to the orderly and efficient use of employment lands.

 Yarra is an attractive location for residential development.
-Under current market conditions residential development generate higher returns than employment related development, significant incentives for land owners and developers changes to allow residential.
+Under current market conditions residential developments typically generate higher returns than employment related development, resulting in significant incentives for land owners and developers to seek zoning changes that will to allow residential.
 This does not necessarily mean there are insufficient opportunities for housing on land already zoned for that purpose.

 Some potential zone changes to allow residential development on employment land have been identified in structure plans and local area plans.

 To reduce pressures for conversion of employment land for housing, Council has undertaken work to ensure sufficient capacity to accommodate housing demand in appropriate locations (e.g. Activity Centres, Mixed Use Areas and dispersed infill in residential areas).
+Council is currently preparing a housing strategy that will provide directions on how future housing demand will be met.
+The Urban Development Program (UDP) currently indicates that there is sufficient supply ‘in the pipeline’ to accommodate demand for the next 15 years.
+This potential supply is mostly located known strategic redevelopment sites and projects being considered, likely to occur, or under construction.

+Current structure planning and built form framework projects being undertaken by Council for activity centres and mixed use zoned land around activity centres will enable Council to develop estimates of the potential capacity for additional housing in of these areas, in additional to the forecasts in the UDP.
+It is therefore assumed that Yarra can rely upon this existing capacity and does not need to undertake any significant changes to rezone employment land (apart from the zoning proposals already approved or proposed by Council) to provide for additional housing supply.

 Housing demand and capacity